Is it safe to take marine collagen?

 How sustainable is marine collagen?

 Marine collagen is generally considered to be more sustainable than collagen from mammals.
 We collect collagen from the leftover parts of an animal that nobody wants to eat, so whether that collagen comes from fish scales or bovine hide/hooves, you are supporting a sustainable industry.
-If sustainability is important to you, look for products that are a certified wild-caught collagen source.

 Can I take collagen in combination with other supplements or medications?